 The Financial Capability Progressions is a matrix of suggested curriculum based learning outcomes across a range of learning areas of the NZC.

-Students can access Debt Empire on the iTunes and Google Play app stores by searching ‘Debt Empire’.
-Its free to download.
+Students can access Debt Empire on the iTunes app stores by searching ‘Debt Empire’.
+It's free to download.

 Describe different ways of spending, for example, online purchasing, layby, hire-purchase (loans), phone plans.

 Explain external factors that can affect peoples’ choices, for example, advertising, peer pressure.